Joan Huffman: Elections

+Tenure

-In Jan.
-2022 Sen. Huffman was named by the Lt.Gov. as the chairwoman of the Senate Finance Committee.
+In January 2022, Huffman was named by Texas' Lt.
+Gov. as chairwoman of the Senate Finance Committee.
 She was previously the chair of the State Affairs Committee, Vice Chairwoman of the Senate Committee on Criminal Justice, and a member of the Legislative Budget Board.

 She was characterized in 2013 as "the worst" Texas Senator by Texas Monthly magazine.
 She was again included on the Texas Monthly list of worst Texas legislators in 2015, for, among other things, sponsoring an amendment to a bill that would "exclude from personal financial disclosure the holdings of legislators' spouses."
 Her husband, Keith Lawyer, a Houston nightclub owner, had loaned Huffman $500,000 for the 2008 campaign.